DperParadise/DanZork/README.md

 H: Shows you a list of accepted commands in game
 I: Shows your inventory
 Q: Quit Menu.
 You can either restart or quit the game.
-TAKE "item": you pick up "item".
+TAKE "something/someone": you pick up "something/someone".
-DROP "item": you drop the "item" right where you are.
+DROP "something/someone": you drop the item right where you are.
 PUT "something/someone" INTO "something": punt one item into another.
 HIT "something/someone": you hit a person or a thing.
 LOOK "something/someone": you carefully look at someone/something.